JCLemme/pongo-vm/tainted.md

-You should never have to worry that someone is wasting your time, by making you read code that they didn't write.

-Let's save us both the trouble.
 Here are all the things touched by AI in this project:

 * `(number-to-chunks)` in `environment.lisp` was ported by Claude from its original Python implementation (in `old/asmfour.py`).
 It's fiddly and I wanted a "beachhead" from which to start the Lisp port of the assembler.